-The purpose of this Official Statement (including the cover page and appendices attached hereto) is to provide certain information concerning the initial issuance, sale and delivery by the City of Oakland, California (the "City"), of the \$62,735,000 City of Oakland General Obligation Bonds (Measure KK, Series 2017A-1) (Tax-Exempt) (the "Series 2017A-1 Bonds") and \$55,120,000 aggregate principal amount of City of Oakland General Obligation Bonds (Measure KK, Series 2017A-2) (Taxable) (the "Series 2017A-2 Bonds" and, together with the Series 2017A-1 Bonds, the "Bonds").
+The purpose of this Official Statement (including the cover page and appendices attached hereto) is to provide certain information concerning the initial issuance, sale and delivery by the City of Oakland, California (the "City"), of the \$26,500,000 City of Oakland General Obligation Bonds (Series 2017C, Measure DD) (the "Bonds").
 The descriptions and summaries of various documents hereinafter set forth do not purport to be comprehensive or definitive, and reference is made to each document for the complete details of all terms and conditions.
 All statements herein are qualified in their entirety by reference to each document.
-All capitalized terms used in this Official Statement and not otherwise defined herein have the same meaning as in the Authorizing Resolution and Fiscal Agent Agreement (each defined below).
+All capitalized terms used in this Official Statement and not otherwise defined herein have the same meaning as in the Resolution and Fiscal Agent Agreement (each defined below).

-The Bonds will be payable from ad valorem taxes levied upon all taxable property in the City.
-The City Council of the City (the "City Council") has the power and is obligated to levy ad valorem taxes for the payment of the Bonds and the interest thereon upon all property within the City subject to taxation without limitation as to the rate or the amount (except with respect to certain personal property which is taxable at limited rates).
+The Bonds are payable from ad valorem taxes levied upon all taxable property in the City.
+The City Council of the City (the "City Council") has the power and is obligated to levy ad valorem taxes for the payment of the Bonds and the interest thereon upon all property within the City subject to taxation without limitation as to the rate or the amount (except certain property taxable at limited rates).
 See "SECURITY FOR THE BONDS" and "CONSTITUTIONAL AND STATUTORY TAX LIMITATIONS."
-For information on the City's tax base, tax collection system and property tax revenues, see "SECURITY FOR THE BONDS" and APPENDIX A - "CERTAIN INFORMATION CONCERNING THE CITY OF OAKLAND."
+For information on the City's tax base, tax collection system and property tax revenues, see "SECURITY FOR THE BONDS" and "APPENDIX A-CERTAIN INFORMATION CONCERNING THE CITY OF OAKLAND."